GreptimeTeam/docs/docs/reference/sql/tql.md

+# TQL

 The `TQL` keyword executes TQL language in SQL.
-The TQL is Telemetry Query Language, which is an extension for Prometheus's [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) in GreptimeDB.
+The TQL is Time-Series Query Language, which is an extension for Prometheus's [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) in GreptimeDB.

-# EVAL
+## EVAL
-## Syntax
+### Syntax

 ```sql
 TQL [EVAL | EVALUATE] (start, end, step) expr